 With that in mind, forgiveness therapy is now being used to help treat diseases, such as cancer.

 “It’s important to treat emotional wounds or disorders because they really can hinder someone’s reactions to the treatments, even someone’s willingness to pursue treatment,” Standiford explained.

 Of all cancer patients, 61 percent have forgiveness issues, and of those, more than half are severe, according to research by Dr. Michael Barry, a pastor and the author of the book, The Forgiveness Project.

 I believe Hollywood has greatly distorted our ideas on telltale symptoms of demonic affliction.
-Not everyone who has demons acts like the little girl in the film The Exorcist (which by the way the people involved with the film got messages via the use of the Ouija board) with her head-turning and crawling up the wall although the Gadarenes demonic (Luke 8:26-39) could fit this description.
+Not everyone who has demons acts like the little girl in the film The Exorcist (which by the way the people involved with the film got messages via the use of the Ouija board) with her head-turning and crawling up the wall, although the Gadarenes demonic (Luke 8:26-39) could fit this description.
 There are cases in the Bible where people had demons but if we would encounter them today it would likely never cross our minds the person were afflicted or inflicted by them.
-For examples, the blind and mute man (Matthew 12:22) and the woman with a bent back (Luke 13:11).
+For example, the blind and mute man (Matthew 12:22) and the woman with a bent back (Luke 13:11).